 Based in Washington, D.C., the Personal Care Products Council is the leading national trade association representing the global cosmetic and personal care products industry.
 Founded in 1894, the Council represents more than 600 member companies who manufacture, distribute, and supply the vast majority of finished personal care products marketed in the U.S. As the makers of a diverse range of products millions of consumers rely on everyday, from sunscreens, toothpaste and shampoo to moisturizer, lipstick and fragrance, personal care products companies are global leaders committed to product safety, quality and innovation.

 Council Statement.
-Statement by Farah Ahmed, Chair, Personal Care Products Council Sunscreen Committee in Response to the Environmental Working Group's 2013 Sunscreen Report
+Statement by Farah Ahmed, Chair, Sunscreen Committee, Personal Care Products Council, in Response to the Environmental Working Group (EWG) 2014 Sunscreen Report

 European RECAST Guidelines Now Accessible to Members.
 As the European Union prepares to repeal Cosmetics Regulation 76/768/EEC and fully implement Regulation (EC) No 1223/2009, it is important for companies to fully understand what is expected of them.